mliew21396/remote-work/week-3/testing-and-maintenance/README.md

 Then go through and make sure all of your CSS and HTML is operating like you imagined.
 For example, if you're using the :hover pseudo-element, make sure that it's manifesting correctly on the page.

 ## Release 2: Create a Maintenance Schedule

-While it's possible to build a website and then never touch it again, that doesn't make for the best site (You saw Berkshire Hathaway's example of that!).
-It's important that you constantly update your site to reflect new feedback and any new features you want to incorporate.
+You'll be adding sections to your website throughout the rest of Phase 0 (including this week), and you may want to also use the time to incorporate other changes on your wish list.

-Design a schedule strictly for website maintenance.
+Design a schedule for the rest of Phase 0 strictly for website maintenance based on what you would like to change.
 Either add it in written form to your [my_reflection.md](my_reflection.md) file or take a picture of it and add it to the file.
 Include a time limit for how much you will spend each time you work on it.
 (Then hold yourself to that).

-You should try to revisit your site at least once per unit.
-In Unit 3 you get the chance to make it over for a challenge, so keep that in mind.

 As you work with your site, you may find that some weeks you won't spend the entire time you blocked off.
 That's ok -- as you work more and more on your site, you will fall into a rhythm of maintenance that works for you.

+## Release 3: Improve
+Work on the task you identified for this week and be sure to keep it within the guidelines!

-## Release 3: Reflect
+## Release 4: Reflect
 Add your reflection to the [my_reflection.md](my_reflection.md) file.

 ## BONUS: Check Your Page Load